-The colouring helps identify the mirror pairs.
-The 3d mirror relation generated by these two algorithms was already introduced in \cite{Gu:2022dac,Fission}.
-In this paper, we extend this relation to the Quiver Addition and the new Growth and Fusion algorithm as well.
+The symbols help identify the mirror pairs.
+The 3D mirror relation generated by these two algorithms was already introduced in Refs.\ \cite{Gu:2022dac,Fission}.
+In this paper, we extend this relation to the quiver addition and the new growth and fusion algorithm as well.

-\subsection{Growth and Fusion}
+\subsection{Growth and fusion}

-The Growth and Fusion algorithm is the antithesis of the Decay and Fission algorithm.
+The growth and fusion algorithm is the antithesis of the decay and fission algorithm.
 Whereas the latter algorithm is one of Higgsing, the former algorithm is one of unHiggsing.
-This means that given a quiver Q, we are looking at possible quivers that Higgses into quiver Q. The rules for \textbf{Growth} are as follows: \begin{itemize} \item \textbf{Adding a single U(1):} There are two choices; either \begin{enumerate} \item[(a)] Increase the rank of a unitary node by 1, or \item[(b)] add a new $\U(1)$ node that is connected to the rest of the quiver. \end{enumerate} This \textbf{Growth} process is allowed as long as the resulting quiver has good gauge nodes (in the sense of \cite{Gaiotto:2008ak}).
-This means for all gauge groups $\U(k_i)$, where the total number of hypers connected to it must be greater than or equal to $2k_i$.
+This means that given a quiver Q, we are looking at possible quivers that Higgs into quiver Q. The rules for the growth algorithm are as follows: \begin{itemize} \item \textbf{Adding a single U(1):} There are two choices; either \begin{enumerate} \item[(a)] Increase the rank of a unitary node by 1, or \item[(b)] add a new $\U(1)$ node that is connected to the rest of the quiver. \end{enumerate} This growth process is allowed as long as the resulting quiver has good gauge nodes (in the sense of Ref.\ \cite{Gaiotto:2008ak}).
+This means that for each gauge group $\U(k_i)$ in the quiver, the total number of hypers connected to it must be greater than or equal to $2k_i$.

-Using our previous example, we can apply Growth to obtain the following quiver:
+Using our previous example, we can apply growth to obtain the following quiver:

-where choice (b) was utilised as a new $\U(1)$ gauge group connected to the rest of the quiver.
-This is, of course, just one of many possible choices. \item \textbf{Adding multiple nodes:} This possibility is allowed by adding one of the diagrams in \cite[Table 1]{Fission}.
-These are mostly finite Dynkin diagrams of Lie algebra $\mathfrak{g}$.\footnote{Strictly speaking, in both cases (a) and (b) previously, where a single $\U(1)$ is added, if the resulting gauge nodes are balanced, it is a special case of this with $\mathfrak{g}=\mathfrak{su}(2)$.} The addition of these diagrams is allowed only if the resulting gauge groups remain good.
+where choice (b) was utilized as a new $\U(1)$ gauge group connected to the rest of the quiver.
+This is, of course, just one of many possible choices. \item \textbf{Adding multiple nodes:} This possibility is allowed by adding one of the diagrams in Table 1 of Ref.\ \cite{Fission}.
+These are mostly finite Dynkin diagrams of Lie algebra $\mathfrak{g}$.\footnotemark\ The addition of these diagrams is allowed only if the resulting gauge groups remain good.

 Continue growing the previous quiver, and we obtain the following: